-Propylene glycol appears to be safe to inhale; experiments on animals have found no health effects from inhaling even quite high doses, and in fact many hospitals add it to the air supply because it kills bacteria and viruses.
+Propylene glycol appears to be safe to inhale; animal experiments have found no health effects from inhaling even quite high doses.
+In fact, many hospitals add it to the air supply because it kills bacteria and viruses.

 It’s definitely legitimate to encourage your staff to stop smoking; non-smokers take fewer days off sick.